mnh-jansson/m18-protocol/README.md

 This repository contains research about the Milwaukee M18 protocol.

-First step is to fake the charger commands in order to verify that the communication works as expected.
+First step was to fake the charger commands in order to verify that the communication works as expected.

-Next step is figuring out what other commands are supported.
+Next step was figuring out what other commands are supported.

 ## Hardware